 • If that discussion is unsatisfactory, or there is concern that direct discussion is inappropriate or threatening, discuss it first with your language instructor, and if still unresolved, the French language program coordinator and, lastly, the Chair of the Department.

-For additional advice or assistance regarding this policy you may contact the student ombudservice (http://www.ombudservice.ualberta.ca/).
-Information about the University of Alberta Discrimination and Harassment Policy and Procedures is described in UAPPOL at
+For additional advice or assistance regarding this policy you may contact the Office of the Student Ombuds.
+Information about the University of Alberta Discrimination and Harassment Policy and Procedures is described in UAPPOL.

 Academic Honesty: